TENS Machine for Pain Relief

 How quickly will a TENS machine relieve pain?

-Many people notice a change in pain during a session or shortly afterwards.
-Others need a few sessions to decide whether TENS is helpful for their condition.
+Many people notice a change during a session or soon after.
+Others need several sessions to judge whether it helps.

 How often can I use a TENS machine?

-Most people use TENS for 20–30 minutes at a time, up to several sessions per day, as long as the skin remains comfortable.
-Your physiotherapist can tailor this for you.
+Many people use TENS for 20–30 minutes at a time, up to a few sessions per day, as long as the skin stays comfortable and their clinician agrees.

 TENS Machine Products